 4. Are you okay with kitten training and socialization?

-While not as time-intensive as a puppy, to become a well-adjusted, friendly adult cat, kittens need constant training and socialization.
-If you adopt a single kitten and leave him along while you go to work all day, you are very likely training that kitten to be either aloof and withdrawn, or give them separation anxiety so they become overly clingy and needy.
+To become a well-adjusted, friendly adult cat, kittens need constant training and socialization.
+If you adopt a single kitten and leave him along while you go to work all day, you are very likely training that kitten to be either aloof and withdrawn, or to be overly clingy and needy since they are starving for attention.
 Two kittens or a kitten with an adult feline friend will do better in that setup, but kittens really need humans around while they are growing up.
 You can use the months = hours alone guideline as a general rule.
 So if the kitten is 2 months old, he can be left alone for 2 hours at a time.
 If you have a pair of kittens, you can double that, so 2 kittens who are 2 months old can be left for 4 hours at a time — in a kitten-proofed safe indoor room of course!
 So a working family who wants to adopt two kittens would arrange it so someone would visit the kittens for lunchtime, to break up the day, make sure they haven’t tipped over all their water dishes or gotten stuck somewhere!

 FOSTERING LETS YOU GET YOUR KITTEN FIX…

 After reading this, are you wishing you could get a kitten, but not sure you’re ready for months and months of the above?
 Fostering may be the perfect match for you!
 Many shelters get in kittens that are too young to be adopted, and so use foster home volunteers to care for them… usually from when they are about 5 weeks old (eating on their own, not requiring bottle feeding) to 8 or 9 weeks old when they can be fixed and adopted out.
-That’s ust 3 to 4 weeks of kitten fun and messes and zoomiess!
+That’s just 3 to 4 weeks of kitten fun and messes and zoomies!
+Plus you usually keep tiny baby kittens in a separate safe room, minimizing the mess and stress on other pets.
 You can help save kitten lives by contacting your local shelter and rescue to see if they have a baby kitten foster program, and also signing up to be a kitten foster volunteer here.